Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Nutrition

 This article will discuss the nutritional value of Chinese cellophane or long rice noodles (1).
-Some other types of noodles will be addressed to compare them with cellophane noodles (2).
+Other noodles will be addressed to compare them with cellophane noodles (2).

 Carbs

 One hundred grams of cellophane noodles contain 86.1g of carbs.
 This covers 29% of daily needs.
-According to our database, cellophane noodles are higher in carbs than 98% of foods.
+According to our database, cellophane noodles have higher carbs than 98% of foods.

 Macronutrients chart